Benefits We Deliver

 Understand how we typically deliver returns of 40% productivity improvement

-The Unipart Group employs 10,000 people worldwide with a turnover of over £1 billion with operations spanning manufacturing, logistics and consulting.
+The Unipart Group employs over 7,000 people worldwide, with a turnover approaching £1 billion, and operations spanning manufacturing, logistics and consulting.

 Originally, we were part of the British Leyland Group – a car company renowned for its poor productivity and terrible employee relations.
 When we became independent from British Leyland, over 20 years ago, it was clear that we needed to find a new way of working and a new approach towards our employees.

 This new way was informed by the best practice from around the world.
 While it included the principles of Lean thinking, it was also a move from ‘command and control’ to the beginning of ‘employee engagement’.
 We called it ‘The Unipart Way’.